fdev31/drink/docs/source/quickstart.rst

 The ``templates/main.html`` file can be easily customized as well, but this folder is mainly interesting to add your own custom templates (``main.html`` should be a good base).

-An empy python module is also created automatically to fit the informations you gave at *make* time.
+An empty python module is also created automatically to fit the information you gave at *make* time.
 Feel free to add your objects inside it, if you add a file ``blog_application`` to that folder, you need to activate it in the ``drink.ini`` file:

    [objects]